Code-Institute-Submissions/iKelvvv-MS1/README.md

   a.
 As a Frequent User, I want to check to see if there are any newly added stats and facts.

   b.
 As a Frequent User, I want to check to see if another manager will be rated as highly.

+### User Expectations:
+The content should prove why Sir Alex Ferguson is the greatest manager.
+- The content is displayed in a clear and understanding format.
+- The user interface is easy to navigate.
+- The website is responsive on all devices this includes mobile, table and desktop.
+- To have the ability to contact the creator of the website.

+### Trends of modern websites:
+- Multimedia experiences
+- Offering Audio
+- Consistency of design
+- Easy on the eye colour pallets

+## Structure

 ## Wire-frames